caoccao/caoccao.github.io/README.md

 * [Javet](https://github.com/caoccao/Javet) - Javet is Java + V8 (JAVa + V + EighT).
 It is an awesome way of embedding Node.js and V8 in Java.
 * [Javenode](https://github.com/caoccao/Javenode) - Javenode is Java + V8 + Node.js.
 It is a Node.js simulator with Java in V8.
 * [Javet Sanitizer](https://github.com/caoccao/JavetSanitizer) - Javet Sanitizer is a sanitizer framework for parsing and validating JavaScript code on JVM.
 It is built on top of [antlr4](https://github.com/antlr/antlr4) and [grammars-v4](https://github.com/antlr/grammars-v4).
 * [Jaspiler](https://github.com/caoccao/Jaspiler) - Jaspiler is a Java to Java transpiler.
 It transpiles the given Java code to the corresponding Java code with some customizations.
 It is expected to be a Babel for Java.
-If you like this project, please star it.

 ## Blog